rhodecode/rhodecode-enterprise-ce/docs/admin/system-overview.rst

 environment handling 1000s of users and |repos| you should deploy on a 12+ core 64GB RAM server.
 In short, the more RAM the better.

+For example:

+ - for team of 1 - 5 active users you can run on 1GB RAM machine with 1CPU
+ - above 250 active users, |RCM| needs at least 8GB of memory.
+   Number of CPUs is less important, but recommended to have at least 2-3 CPUs

 .. _config-rce-files:

 Configuration Files